 Member of the National Committee on Theoretical and Applied Mechanics, Russian Federation, member of the Editorial Board of the Mekhanika Zhdikosti i Gaza (a fluid-dynamics journal published by the Russian Academy of Sciences).
 There are also grants, PhD students, publications and other things one would expect from an active researcher.

 Born in S.-Petersburg, Russia.
 Married, have two sons.
-Hobbies: white-water kayaking reduced now to one trip per year to Karelia with friends and children, and in catamarans rather than in kayaks; downhill skiing; gardening.
+Hobbies: white-water kayaking reduced now to one trip per year to Karelia with friends and children, and in catamarans rather than in kayaks; downhill skiing; gardening, and, lately, tennis.

 Zhang C, Chernyshenko SI, 2016, Quasisteady quasihomogeneous description of the scale interactions in near-wall turbulence, Physical Review Fluids, Vol:1, ISSN:2469-990X